 In Open Provenance Model, it is assumed that provenance of objects are represented by an annotated causality graph, which is a directed acyclic graph enriched with annotations capturing further information pertaining to execution.
 According to MOREAU et al. [2011], a provenance graph is a record of a past or current execution, and not a description of something that could happen in the future.

 The causality graph is composed of nodes that can represent Artifacts, Processes and Agents.
 Artifacts are an immutable piece of state that can represent a physical object or a digital representation in a computer system.
 Processes are actions or a sequence of actions performed or caused by artifacts and results in new artifacts.
 Agents are contextual entities acting as a catalyst of a process that can enable, facilitate, control or affect its execution.
-On the other hand, the edges on the graph belong to one of the categories described in Figure 1, representing a causal dependency between its source, denoting the effect, and its destination that denotes the cause.
+The edges of the graph belong to one of the categories described in Figure 1, representing a causal dependency between its source, denoting the effect, and its destination that denotes the cause.

 The first two edges say that a process used an artifact and that artifact was generated by a process.
 The letter "R" represents the roles under which these artifacts were used since a process may have used several artifacts.
 Likewise, many artifacts may have been generated by a process, and each would have a specific role.
-Roles are only meaningful in the context of the process where they are defined, and they are not defined by OPM, but by the application domains.
+Roles are only meaningful in the context of the process where they are defined, and they are not defined by the OPM itself, but by the application domains.
 Roles are used on OPM just to distinguish the involvement of artifacts in processes.

-The edge was controlled by express that a process was caused by an agent, essentially acting as a catalyst or controller.
-Since a process may have been controlled by several agents, it is also identified their roles as controllers.
+The edge [was controlled by] expresses that a process was caused by an agent, essentially acting as a catalyst or controller.
+Since a process may have been controlled by several agents, their roles are also identified as controllers.
 This type of dependency represents a control relationship and not a data derivation.
-The edge derived from assert that artifact A2 was derived from another artifact A1, giving us a dataflow oriented view of provenance.
-In contrast to the edge was derived from, an edge was triggered by allows for a process oriented view of past executions.
+The edge [derived from] assert that artifact A2 was derived from another artifact A1, giving an oriented dataflow view of the provenance.
+In contrast to the edge [was derived from], an edge [was triggered by] allows a process to have an oriented view of past executions.
 Below are some important definitions in the Open Provenance Model according to MOREAU et al. [2011].

-Causal Relationship: Represented by an arc and denotes the presence of a causal dependency between the source of the arc (effect) and the destination of the arc (cause).
+Causal Relationship: Represented by an arc and denotes the presence of a causal dependency between the source (effect) and the destination (cause).

 Artifact Used by a Process: A "used" edge from process to an artifact is a causal relationship intended to indicate that the process required the availability of the artifact to be able to complete its execution.
 When several artifacts are connected to a same process by multiple "used" edges, all of them were required for the process to complete.

 Artifacts Generated by Processes: A "was generated by" edge from an artifact to a process is a causal relationship intended to mean that the process was required to initiate its execution for the artifact to have been generated.
-When several artifacts are connected to the same process by multiple "was generated by" edges, the process had to have begun for all of them to be generated.
+When several artifacts are connected to the same process by multiple "was generated by" edges, the process must begin for all of them to be generated.

 Process Triggered by Process: An edge "was triggered by" from a process P2 to a process P1 is a causal dependency that indicates that the start of process P1 was required for P2 to be able to complete.